Clinics Open for Face-to-Face Consultations

 - You will be emailed a consent form prior to your first appointment with us – please complete, sign, and return this prior to the start of your appointment.

 - Please enter the clinic no more than 10 minutes before the start of your appointment time.

 - Please carefully clean your hands with the alcohol gel provided on entering and exiting the clinic.

 - Please prepare for a suitable level of undress during your session, you will need to bring your own shorts to the session if you have a spinal or lower-limb issue.
-We will no longer be able to issue shorts in clinic as we have previously.

 - All physiotherapy exercises will be sent out electronically, no written information will be handed to patients.

 - Please attend your appointment alone where possible, unless you require an interpreter or you are accompanying your child for their appointment.

 We continue to comply with government guidance to minimise the risk of our patients and staff contracting COVID-19 as much as possible.
 However, we are unable to eliminate the risk completely of contracting the virus if you come for a face to face appointment.